bullhorn/rest-api-docs/source/includes/entityref/paybill/_joborderratecardline.md

 # Pay and Bill - JobOrderRateCardLine

+Represents an individual rate component within a JobOrderRateCard, detailing specific pricing elements or adjustments that contribute to the overall rate structure.

-An Entity representing each individual rate on a Job Order For more information see [how rate card calculations work](https://bullhorn.github.io/Rate-Card-Entities-and-Calculations/)
+For more information see [how rate card calculations work](https://bullhorn.github.io/Rate-Card-Entities-and-Calculations/)

 <table>